SanketDG/10xer/README.md

 Just run `10xer` and see if it works out.
 Not everyone is capable, son.

+If you believe in yourself, just do the 10x steps.
+It will work out.

 ## But my fellow 10xer, this only commits the 10x code, not push it!

 Well, most 10xers don't write complete code, they wait for other 10xers